Richard-Mitchell1/metapulsar/examples/README.md

 # Examples Directory

-This directory contains comprehensive examples and documentation for the IPTA Metapulsar Analysis staggered selection utilities.
+This directory contains comprehensive examples and documentation for the MetaPulsar staggered selection utilities.

 ## Contents